Pre-industrial society

-Pre-industrial society refers to social attributes and forums of political and cultural organization that were prevalent before the advent of the Industrial Revolution, which occurred from 1750 to 1850.
+Pre-industrial society refers to social attributes and forms of political and cultural organization that were prevalent before the advent of the Industrial Revolution, which occurred from 1750 to 1850.
 Pre-industrial refers to a time before there were machines and tools to help perform tasks en masse.
 Pre-industrial civilization dates back to centuries ago, but the main era known as the pre-industrial society occurred right before the industrial society.
 Pre-Industrial societies vary from region to region depending on the culture of a given area or history of social and political life.
 Europe was known for its feudal system and the Italian Renaissance.